Pause For Poetry:

 Now, if you swear that I’ve imagined

-Such a feisty feathered splendor
+Such a feisty feathered splendour

 There is nothing but a memory